“Architecture impacts the human experience.”

 Ammar received his Masters of Architectural Technology from the University of Technology, Baghdad, Iraq and his Bachelor of Architectural Engineering from the University of Mosul, Mosul, Iraq.

 “Architecture is like exploring a destination you haven’t been to yet.
 You don’t know where you are going to end up but you want to see what’s over the next rise.”

-John joined HPI in 1990 and has helped to foster a work environment where “people focus on doing their best and serving the client in the highest of regard.
+John joined HPI in 1990 and helped foster a collaborative environment where teams focus on serving the client in the highest of regard.
 John has brought leadership to the design of countless built senior living communities across California.